jeffre/docker-obm/README.md

 ## Setting Encryption
-Using an OBSR provided backupset id, you can formulate an environment variable that specifies how to encryption its data.
+Using an OBSR provided backupset id, you can formulate an environment variable that specifies how OBM will encrypt your data.
 The format is:
 + **BSID-{BACKUPSETID}=PKCS7Padding,{Algorithm}-{Bits},{Mode},{Key}**.

 The available choices for the encryption attributes are: